Digital commons: Early development

-Today
+Current landscape

 Today the digital commons takes the form of the Internet.
-With the internet come radical new ways to share information and software, enabling the rapid growth of the digital commons to the level enjoyed today.
-People and organisations can share their software, photos, general information, and ideas extremely easily due to the digital commons.
+People and organisations can share their software, photos, general information, and ideas due to the digital commons.

 Mayo Fuster Morell proposed a definition of digital commons as "information and knowledge resources that are collectively created and owned or shared between or among a community and that tend to be non-exclusive, that is, be (generally freely) available to third parties.
 Thus, they are oriented to favor use and reuse, rather than to exchange as a commodity.
 Additionally, the community of people building them can intervene in the governing of their interaction processes and of their shared resources".

 The Foundation for P2P Alternatives explicitly aims to "creates a new public domain, an information commons, which should be protected and extended, especially in the domain of common knowledge creation" and actively promotes extending Creative Commons Licenses.

 Modern examples

 Creative Commons

 Creative Commons (CC) is a non-profit organization that provides many free copyright licenses with which contributors to the digital commons can license their work.
 Creative Commons is focused on the expansion of flexible copyright.
 For example, popular image sharing sites like Flickr and Pixabay, provide access to hundreds of millions of Creative Commons licensed images, freely available within the digital commons.

 Creators of content in the digital commons can choose the type of Creative Commons license to apply to their works, which specifies the types of rights available to other users.
 Typically, Creative Commons licenses are used to restrict the work to non-commercial use.